Mudford Road turnpike house

 Not in its original location

 Collectors at each of these gates received a salary of six shillings per week or "eight shillings until the toll houses are completed".
-There was also a "stop gate near the entrance leading from Pen Style to Newton" with others at Watercombe Lane, Combe Street Lane, Goldcroft and Dorchester Road.

 The Combe Street Lane gate, literally a gate across the road, was sited at the junction of Combe Street Lane and Mudford Road.
-A toll house was built around 1840 in a field called Hutt Field on the 1842 Tithe Map.
+A toll keeper's hut was built around 1840 in a field called Hutt Field on the 1842 Tithe Map.
 Hutt Field was a roughly triangular field on the corner of Combe Street Lane and Mudford Road which bounded the field on its northern and eastern sides.
 On the 1842 Tithe Map the words 'HUTT GATE' are written across the Mudford Road - Combe Street Lane / Stone Lane crossroads, being one of the town's early toll gates.
 The hut was shown in the field called Hutt Field (Parcel 1089) and was clearly the toll keeper's 'hut' or house.

 A conveyance of 1867 between the Yeovil Turnpike and George James William Prowse was signed for the site of the Tollhouse at Coombe Street Lane, Yeovil for £30 situated at the entrance to Coombe Street Lane out of the Turnpike Road leading from Yeovil to Mudford and abuts on land belonging to GJW Prowse of Frampton Cotterell, Gloucs.
 Signed by the Trustees – George Harbin, George Bullock, Robert Chaffey, WH Helyar and William Neal.